-On 25/26 February 1943, the Fisher crew were “on” for sea mining duties off the Brittany coast.
+On 25th/26th February 1943, the Fisher crew were “on” for sea mining duties off the Brittany coast.
 The target was identified by a four minute timed run from Pont Aven on a course of 154 degrees magnetic.
-The mines were released from a height of 700 feet and although the parachutes were not seen to open, the operation was considered to be successful.
+The mines were released from a height of 700 ft and although the parachutes were not seen to open, the operation was considered to be successful.
 Although sea mining may not be considered by some to be as hazardous as operating to Germany, minelaying operations were very dangerous due to the low height from which the mines were laid which also left the bomber exposed to any flak ships in the vicinity.

 The majority of pilots, before flying with their crew operationally over Germany, flew as a second pilot with an experienced crew to gain some operational experience and an idea of operational conditions.
 Such a role was known to crews as a “second dickey” and Sgt.
 Fisher flew with the crew of Sgt.
-Burton on the night of 12 March 1943 to Essen.
+Burton on the night of 12th March 1943 to Essen.
 The bombing campaign of the Ruhr had commenced earlier in the month and was to continue until the middle of 1943.
-At 19.50 hours, the aircraft took off from Ingham and on arrival at the target, visibility was reported to be good with no cloud.
+At 19:50 hrs, the aircraft took off from Ingham and on arrival at the target, visibility was reported to be good with no cloud.
 The target was identified by red and green target indicators and at 21.34 hours at a height of 11.000 feet on a course of 150 degrees magnetic, the bomb load was released.
 Due to the large number of fires burning, the results of the bombing were not observed but a very large explosion was seen in the centre of the target giving off an orange flame.
 Four x 30 pound incendiary bombs failed to release and were brought back to Ingham.
 The crew believed the operation to be successful and very effective and subsequent photo-reconnaissance confirmed the Krupp’s factory had been badly damaged.

-Another point of interest regarding the Fisher crew was that Mandrel was operated during this operation.
+On 4th/5th April 1943, thirteen Squadron aircraft were detailed for an operation to Kiel.
+Another change to the Fisher crew occurred with the return of Sgt.
+Kendall as navigator.
+Flying in Wellington Z1602 EX:B, conditions over the target were described as 10/10 cloud to 7000 ft although there was good visibility above the cloud.
+At 23:08 hrs on a course of 176 degrees magnetic and at a height of 14,000 feet, the bomb load was dropped on the glow of red and green target indicators seen through the cloud cover.
+Red and green sky markers were also recorded bursting above the aircraft at a height of 15,000 feet.
+No results of the bombing were observed due to the cloud cover and the crew considered the operation to have been disappointing due to the cloud cover.Another point of interest regarding the Fisher crew was that Mandrel was operated during this operation.
 Mandrel was a radio counter measure that required Stirlings to take up positions in an arc and flying in orbits to produce a false picture on the enemy’s radar causing him to bring his fighters into action too soon to be effective.
 The Main Force would then pass through the screen on their way to the target.
 The usage of Mandrel on this operation was to reflect the future role of 199 Squadron in 1944 after the Squadron had transferred to 100 Group and radio countermeasures.
-Mandrel could not always be used after D-Day as it interfered with Allied communications but it could be used further out to the North Sea and also on nights when there were no operations planned.
+Mandrel could not always be used after D-Day as it interfered with Allied communications but it could be used further out to the North Sea and also on nights when there were no operations planned

 The night of 10th/11th April 1943 saw a force of 502 aircraft attack Frankfurt with 199 supplying eleven aircraft.
 This raid was ultimately considered to be a failure as every bombing photograph showed nothing but cloud cover.
 The crew reported 10/10 cloud cover up to 9.000 feet over the target with good visibility above the cloud.
 The reflection of a large concentration of green and a smaller concentration of red target indicators were seen in the clouds and the bombs were released on the centre of concentration of the green target indicators.
 No results of the bombing were observed but it was noted that no sky marker flares were seen until 10 minutes after leaving the target area.

 Just over a week later, the crew returned to Duisburg on 12 May 1943 again flying Wellington HE467 EX-D. This was the fourth raid on Duisburg since the Battle of the Ruhr began and proved to be the most successful with severe damage being inflicted on the city.
 Although there was slight haze with some patches of low cloud, red and green target indicators were noted and the red target indicators were in the bomb sight when the bomb load was released at a height of 12.000 feet.
 Very concentrated fires were reported to have taken hold in the target area with the Fisher crew of the opinion that it would not be necessary to go to Duisburg again for some time.
 Although the raid was deemed a success, almost 6% of the force was lost of which one was a 199 aircraft flown by Sgt.
 Leonard Waldorf and crew.